 These can be made ahead and frozen, individually wrapped tightly in plastic wrap ( use a double layer).
 Place them frozen, directly on the rack in the oven or toaster oven until soft and warm.

-Keywords: naan, naan recipe, easy naan recipe, naan recipe yogurt, best naan recipe, naan recipe yeast, naan in a skillet, whole wheat naan, naan with nigella, how to make naan, naan bread recipe, easy naan bread, garlic naan, garlic naan bread, garlic naan recipe
+Keywords: homemade naan, authentic naan bread, naan recipe, easy naan recipe, naan recipe yogurt, best naan recipe, naan recipe yeast, naan in a skillet, whole wheat naan, naan with nigella, how to make naan, naan bread recipe, easy naan bread, garlic naan, garlic naan bread, garlic naan recipe